Ahmad-01-01/Rishtay-Bandhan-Privacy-Policy/README.md

-# Rishtay-Bandhan-Privacy-Policy

-Privacy Policy
+# Rishtay Bandhan Privacy Policy

-1. Introduction
+## 1. Introduction
-Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your personal data.
+Your privacy is very important to us.
+This Privacy Policy explains how we collect, use, and protect your personal information when you use Rishtay Bandhan.

-2. Information We Collect
+## 2. Information We Collect

-Personal details such as name, age, gender, location, and contact information.
+- Personal details such as name, age, gender, location (see 2.1), and contact information.

-Profile details, including preferences and interests for matchmaking.
+- Profile details, including preferences and interests for matchmaking.

-Communication history with other users.
+- Communication history with other users.

+### 2.1 Location Data

+- **Why we collect it:**
+  Rishtay Bandhan requests your device location (with your permission) for the purpose of displaying the distance between you and potential matches, and to improve the relevance of match suggestions.
+- **How it’s used:**
+  Your location data is used **only**:
+  - To show how far matches are from you.
+  - To filter matches nearby if you choose.
+- **How it’s stored:**
+  Location information is securely stored and is **never used for continuous tracking**, nor sold or shared with advertisers.
+- **Your control:**
+  You can deny location access or withdraw permission anytime.
+The app will remain usable, but certain location-based features will be unavailable.

-3. How We Use Your Information
+## 3. How We Use Your Information

-To create and maintain your matchmaking profile.
+- To create, personalize, and maintain your matchmaking profile.

-To provide personalized matchmaking services.
+- To provide you with personalized matchmaking services, including suggested matches and displaying distances.

-To communicate updates, proposals, and offers.
+- To communicate updates, proposals, and offers.

-To improve our platform’s services and user experience.
+- To improve our platform’s services and user experience.

-4. Data Security
+## 4. Data Security

-We implement strict security measures to protect user data.
+- We implement strict security measures to protect user data.

-Sensitive data is not shared publicly or with third parties without user consent.
+- Sensitive data, including your location, is never shared publicly or with third parties without your explicit consent.

-5. Sharing of Information
+## 5. Sharing of Information

-We do not sell or rent user data.
+- We do not sell or rent your data.

-Certain profile details may be shared with potential matches with user consent.
+- Certain profile details (such as age, preferences, or distance) may be visible to potential matches with your consent.

-Legal authorities may access user data if required by law.
+- Legal authorities may access user data if required by law.

-6. User Rights
+## 6. User Rights

-Users can edit or delete their profiles anytime.
+- You may edit or delete your profile at any time.

-Users can request data removal by contacting our support team.
+- You may request a full data removal or withdrawal of location permission by contacting our support team.

-7. Policy Updates
+## 7. Policy Updates

 We may update this Privacy Policy periodically.
-Continued use of our services implies acceptance of the latest policy.
+Continued use of our services implies acceptance of the latest version.

-8. Terms of Use & Community Guidelines
+## 8. Terms of Use & Community Guidelines

-User Agreement
+### User Agreement

-By using the Rishtay Bandhan app, you agree to comply with our terms, including our strict zero-tolerance policy for objectionable content or abusive users.
+By using the Rishtay Bandhan app, you agree to comply with our terms, including a strict zero-tolerance policy for objectionable content or abusive behavior.

-Prohibited Conduct:
+### Prohibited Conduct

-No offensive, pornographic, or violent material.
+- No offensive, pornographic, or violent material.
-No harassment, hate speech, threats, or bullying.
+- No harassment, hate speech, threats, or bullying.
-No spam or attempts to solicit payments outside the app.
+- No spam or attempts to request or send payment outside the app.

-Content Moderation:
+### Content Moderation

-We use automated systems & human moderators to filter, review, and remove objectionable content.
+- We use automated systems and human moderators to filter, review, and remove objectionable content.
-Users can report inappropriate profiles, messages, or photos via in-app "Report" buttons.
+- Users can report inappropriate profiles, messages, or photos using in-app "Report" features.
-Users can block other users to prevent any further contact.
+- Users can block others to prevent further contact.

-Response to Reports:
+### Response to Reports

-We review and act on all harmful content reports within 24 hours, immediately removing content and/or ejecting offending users if necessary.
+- We review all reports of harmful content within 24 hours, removing content or terminating accounts as necessary.

-Account Termination:
+### Account Termination

-Accounts that violate these terms may be suspended or terminated without notice.
+- Accounts violating our policies may be suspended or terminated without notice.

-Contact & Complaints:
+### Contact & Complaints

-To report abuse or request account deletion: email [rishtabandhan01@gmail.com] For more details, read our [full Terms of Use/EULA](TERMS.md).
+- To report abuse or request account deletion: email [rishtabandhan01@gmail.com]
+- For more details, see our [full Terms of Use/EULA](TERMS.md).

-9. Updates to Community Policies
+## 9. Updates to Community Policies
-We may update these terms and community guidelines as needed.
+We may update these terms and guidelines as needed.
 Continued use of the app indicates acceptance of our latest rules.